walra356/CamiXon.jl/docs/src/index.md

 Here ``Z_{c}`` is the Rydberg charge; i.e. the effective nuclear charge for a spectator electron in the far field ``(ρ\rightarrow\infty)``.
-Within these assumptions we can optimize ``U_{\mathrm{scr}}(ρ)``, while preserving the bare Coulomb field close to the nucleus and the Rydberg potential in the far field.
+Within these assumptions we can optimize ``U_{\mathrm{scr}}(ρ)``, while preserving the bare Coulomb field close to the nucleus as well as the Rydberg potential in the far field.
 The price we pay is that the radial Schrödinger equation has to be solved numerically by radial integration.
-Our strategy is to use both *inward* and *outward* integration and match the two branches by *equating the two solutions* for the *wavefunction*, ``χ``, and its *derivative*, ``(χ′`)`` at a point near the classical turning point of the radial motion of the electron.
+Our strategy is to use both *inward* and *outward* integration and match the two branches by *equating the two solutions* for the *wavefunction*, ``χ(ρ)``, and its *derivative*, ``χ′(ρ)``, at a point near the classical turning point of the radial motion of the electron.
 The basics of the solution can be found in the book *Atomic Structure Theory* by Walter R.Johnson.